lcyeo6/maharaja/README.md

 4. IF YOU ANSWER "n" in Question 1, Do you want to oversample the dataset? **Answer only "y" or "n"**

-Once all are chosen, let the program run and results will be shown in the console.
+Once all are chosen, let the program run and results will be shown in the console

 ## Unit test files
 unit_test_pre_prrocess & unit_test_lexicon